When Did the War Against the Entire Population of Tigray Start? By Yonas Araya

 Again, on December 10, 2020, Reuters ran another report: “The United States believes reports of Eritrean military involvement in the conflict in Ethiopia’s Tigray region are ‘credible,’ a State Department spokesperson told Reuters on Thursday, despite denials by both nations.
 The spokesperson called on any Eritrean soldiers there to pull out”.

 On the other hand, there is no doubt that the Troika was planning to invade and conquer Tigray and its people in early November 2020.
-Also, there is no doubt the TPLF had concrete evidence collected through many Tigrayans who were at the highest echelon of the Ethiopian army to corroborate the evidence.
+Also, there is no doubt the TPLF had concrete evidence collected through many Tigrayans at the Ethiopian army’s highest echelon to corroborate the evidence.

 Furthermore, there is no doubt Western intelligence agencies may have corroborating evidence, even though they may not reveal what they know for fear of exacerbating the problem and making Col Abiy even weaker than he already is.